Mitsuzama/CutePrj/README.md

 # CutePrj
- A repository for my little projects
+ A repository containing and old-school-cool game, following a little fox in her adventure